The Seton's of Meldrum Descent

 m.
 Major Sir Nathaniel Gordon, younger of Gight

-((2)) Robert Seton of Minnes (younger Seatoun of Mounie/Mowny), called Fiar of Mynnes.
+((2)) Robert Seton of Minnes (younger of Seatoun of Mounie/Mowny)

 m. unknown